Triton-Robotics-Training/Embedded-Week-3/video_script_pid_lecture.md

 Remember that PID is an algorithm that helps us control the variable we care about with separate actuation, and is used in cases where the only way we can actuate the system doesn't give us way to control the system well.

+In this lecture, I'll be using a lot of examples and showing a lot of models, all of these can be found here at [https://pknessness.github.io/pid_sim/pid.html](https://pknessness.github.io/pid_sim/pid.html)

 > INCLUDE P EQUATION PLUS A DIAGRAM?
 A VISUAL?
 OF SOME SORT IDK ↓

 ![](assets/video_panels/card1.png)